i2000s/en/README.md

 sudo apt-get install gsl-bin libgsl0-dev
 ```
 On Windows OS, you may be able to follow [this instruction](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/) to install Jekyll.
-If you find some error related to Ruby Development Kit when you run `bundle exec jekyll serve` or `gem install ***`, you may find [this experience](http://flatshaded.com/2013/05/installing-jekyll-on-windows/) helpful.
+If you find some error related to Ruby Development Kit when you run `bundle exec jekyll serve --baseurl ''` or `gem install ***`, you may find [this experience](http://flatshaded.com/2013/05/installing-jekyll-on-windows/) helpful.
 `gsl` should be preinstalled in order to gem install `rb-gsl`, where the step in the `.travis.yml` configuration file about installing `gsl-bin` step does not apply to Windows systems.

 The `Gemfile` and the configuration files `_conf.yml` and `.travis.yml` should include sufficient information on installing correct dependences.